-NPP closes nomination for flagbearship race | Ghana News Agency
+NPP closes nomination for Flagbearship race | Ghana News Agency

 By Christopher Arko

-Accra, June 24 GNA -The New Patriotic Party (NPP) today, Saturday, June 24, officially closed nomination for its flagbearship race.
+Accra, June 25’ GNA -The New Patriotic Party (NPP) today, Saturday, June 24, officially closed the nomination for its flagbearship race.

 Nine out of the ten aspirants who picked nomination forms successfully filed.